AuroraBoreas/cpp_review_2021/cpp_04_CompleteGuide/docs/chapter_13_Classes.md

 accessing to private members is only possible within methods belonging to the same class. thus, private members are completely controlled by the class.

-defining a class does NOT automatically allocate memory for the data members of that class. to allocate memory, u MUST define an object. when a method is called for a given object, the method can then manipulate the data of the object.
+**defining a class does NOT automatically allocate memory for the data members of that class**. *to allocate memory, u MUST define an object*. when a method is called for a given object, the method can then manipulate the data of the object.

 ## modular programming